 Nature House at the Walker Nature Center

 Friends of Reston led the capital campaign to build Nature House at the Walker Nature Center.
 This year-round environmental education building was gifted to Reston Association in November of 2009.
 FOR raised over $1.5M for the design and construction of the building, which is a model of sustainable design and green construction.
 Nature House received LEED Gold Certification by the U.S. Green Building Council and is used by community groups and individuals.
 Friends of Reston continues to support facility enhancements, environmental education programs and natural resource projects at the 72-acre Nature Center, located at 11450 Glade Drive.

 Our second largest project continues to be support of the RA Camp Scholarship program.
 Since our inception in 1999, we have raised more than $100,000 to help children attend RA Camps whose families could not afford the tuition, transportation and tee shirts.
 Camp is not only a way to add fun to a young person's summer but also a place where children learn new skills, create lasting memories, make new friends, and interact with positive role models.
-Special thanks to our top scholarship donors five years running--the realtors of Long & Foster.
+Special thanks to our top scholarship donor--the realtors of Long & Foster.
 We urge everyone in the community to make a donation to this cause.

 Help Everyone Access Reston Tennis (HEART) is the motto of the Reston Tennis scholarship program that teaches children ages 5-17 the skills they need to enjoy this healthy lifelong sport and be a positive team player.
 In addition to developing their athletic skills that can lead to to tournament play and college scholarships, the tennis environment fosters cooperation, integrity, self-reliance, self-esteem and social skills valuable on and off the court.
 Thanks to everyone who participates in the Rally for a Cause Tournament and contributes to this important program.